-This gilt frame used to display an antique hand fan had a broken bottom, and needed to be repaired.
+This gilt frame used to display an antique hand fan had a broken bottom, from when it fell of the wall.

 On this frame, the best way to blend in the new gilding was to re-gild the whole bottom.
 This was done with genuine gold leaf which was then glazed to match the rest of the frame.

 The loosely attached hand fan was secured to the back with thin brass wire, and the glass and velvet was cleaned.